-The instrument's clock is maintained during brief disconnections.
+The instrument clock is maintained during brief disconnections.
 This time is usually sufficient to change batteries.
-If the clock is lost, synchronise with the computer again.
+If the clock is lost, the time will revert to January 2000.
+In this case, check the power supply and synchronise with the computer again.